Our Social mission and Values

 Our values guide us in how we aspire to go about our work.
 They help you understand what you can expect from us and what we hope for in return when working together.
-They are to be: transformative, passionate, aspirational, collaborative and agile.
+They are to be: compassionate, collaborative, agile, insightful and ethical.

 How we were founded